danainjax/bf/NOTES.md

 2. Search out how to add the NY Times Book review to the reviews show page for the book searched or displayed
 3. Add link_to book on the reviews/show page
 4. Check why profile pic is not coming thru in sessions controller facebook method.
+5. Build scope method to group reviews index by book title
+6. When creating a new book, upcase it so when scoping it shows up clean and finds in the search field.
-5. Stretch Goals // Feature Requests - create a new branch for friending another reader, and one to implement a timeline feature, like feature
+7. Stretch Goals // Feature Requests - create a new branch for friending another reader, and one to implement a timeline feature, like feature